fadhlirahim/aws-lambda-tensorflow-layer/README.md

 ## Pre-requisite

-Docker
+1. Docker

-You must have AWS IAM access to create role, aws lambda and upload to S3.
+2. You must have AWS IAM access to create role, aws lambda and upload to S3.

-Edit `Makefile` and specify value of  `STACK_NAME` and `S3_LAMBDA_BUCKET`
+3. Edit `Makefile` and specify value of `STACK_NAME` and your `S3_LAMBDA_BUCKET`

 ## Step 1: Build docker image